Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

 Israel said it needed to target Hamas’ military infrastructure, much of which is buried deep underground.
 Another spokesperson, Jonathan Conricus, said the military would take “extensive efforts to avoid harming civilians” and that residents would be allowed to return when the war is over.

-“The camouflage of the terrorists is the civil population,” Israeli Defense Minister Yoav Gallant said at a news conference with U.S. Defense Secretary Lloyd Austin.
 “Therefore, we need to separate them.
-So those who want to save their life, please go south.”
+So those who want to save their life, please go south,” he said at a news conference with U.S. Defense Secretary Lloyd Austin.

 But U.N. spokesperson Stephane Dujarric said it would be impossible to stage such an evacuation without “devastating humanitarian consequences.”
 He called on Israel to rescind any such orders, saying they could “transform what is already a tragedy into a calamitous situation.”